mwshaner/Shaper3D/README.md

 # Shaper3D
 ![Shaper3D Banner](assets/banner.png)

-**Shaper3D** is an OpenGL graphics application that allows users to view and manipulate primitive meshes and their texture and material properties.
+**Shaper3D** is a simple 3D model viewer built for the purpose of learning more about graphics programming with OpenGL and ImGui.

 ## Build Instructions